cjmalik/app-student/README.md

 # app-student

-This application is written using Spring framework.\n Application is for managing student-course system.
-Students register for new courses, new courses added to the system, all CRUD operations can be performed.
+This application is written using Spring framework & Hibernate.<br><br>Application is for managing student-course system.<br>Students register for new courses, new courses added to the system, CRUD operations can be performed on all entities.